-Judge powers Yankees past Rays 8-4 in 11 innings
+Padres beat Dodgers 3-2 in game played amid 6.9 earthquake

 ST. PETERSBURG, Fla.
-(AP) — Aaron Judge hit his second homer of the game leading off the 11th inning, Brett Gardner added a three-run shot and the New York Yankees beat the Tampa Bay Rays 8-4 on Friday night.
+(AP) — Aaron Judge hit his second homer of the game leading off the 11th inning, Brett Gardner added a three-run shot as New York beat Tampa Bay.

 Judge connected on the first pitch from Ryne Stanek (0-2) to give him nine career multihomer games.
 The slugger also went deep in the first against two-way player Brendan McKay as New York extended its AL East lead over Tampa Bay to a season-high 8 1/2 games.